thehuntedpie/vs-mods-for-noobs/README.md

 The purpose of this repo is to teach modding for Vintage Story through ordered examples with increasing complexity

-## Recommended Prerequisites
+## Recommended Pre-requisites

-- knowledge of JSON
+- Knowledge of JSON
 - IDE installed such as Visual Studio Code
 - Graphics manipulation program such as GIMP or Photoshop:
 - VS Model creator: https://wiki.vintagestory.at/index.php/Modding:VS_Model_Creator